notnullgames/tiled-kaboom/README.md

 In your map-files, make sure the layer-format is "CSV" and compression is turned off.
 Embed your tilemaps.

-The short of it is this:
+The basic usage with Kaboom goes like this:

 ```js
 const k = kaboom({